MathematicGuy/RemoteObsidian/Artificial Intelligence/Calculus_Derivative.md

 + ?
 But, can we estimate the velocity of the car at time t = 12.5.
 Let's try using the slope
 	![[Pasted image 20240710080426.png]]
 	![[Pasted image 20240710081706.png]]
 	So the speed is more accurate this time.
-When we make the interva of time (t) and distance (x) closer to eachother.
+When we make the interval of time (t) and distance (x) closer to eachother.
 	![[Pasted image 20240710082554.png]]
 	And if we put the interval to be super close to each others.
 You get the limit which is dx over dt and that is precisely the tangent line to the curve at t equals 12.5